vasukas/bevy_fmod_simple/README.md

 This crate is **not free to use** as it requires FMOD license.

+You can run interactive 3D demo with `cargo run --example demo`.

 ## Dynamic libraries

 For running without cargo you need dynamic libraries (.dll, .so) from `fmod/lib`.